LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-16-rustlings-variables.md

 ## variables2.rs

-If we only declared variable without type annotation or initialize value, compiler has no idea what that variable type will be.
+If we only declared variables without type annotation or initialize value, the compiler has no idea what that variable type will be.

 So, it will return error like below: